What is SOA? Service-Oriented Architecture Principles

 1. Standardized Service Contract

 Services adhere to a service description.
-A service must have some sort of description which describes what the service is about.
-This makes it easier for client applications to understand what the service does.
+A service must have some form of description that clearly defines what the service does.
+This makes it easier for client applications to understand what the service offers and how to interact with it.

 2. Loose Coupling

 Less dependency on each other.
-This is one of the main characteristics of web services which just states that there should be as less dependency as possible between the web services and the client invoking the web service.
-So if the service functionality changes at any point in time, it should not break the client application or stop it from working.
+This is one of the main characteristics of web services and states that there should be as little dependency as possible between the web service and the client invoking it.
+So, if the service functionality changes at any point in time, it should not break the client application or stop it from working.

 3. Service Abstraction

 Services hide the logic they encapsulate from the outside world.
-The service should not expose how it executes its functionality; it should just tell the client application on what it does and not on how it does it.
+The service should not expose how it executes its functionality; it should only tell the client application what it does and not how it does it.

 4. Service Reusability

 Logic is divided into services with the intent of maximizing reuse.
-In any development company re-usability is a big topic because obviously one wouldn’t want to spend time and effort building the same code again and again across multiple applications which require them.
-Hence, once the code for a web service is written it should have the ability work with various application types.
+In any development company, reusability is a big topic because organizations do not want to spend time and effort building the same code again and again across multiple applications.
+Hence, once the code for a web service is written, it should have the ability to work with various application types.

 5. Service Autonomy

 Services should have control over the logic they encapsulate.
-The service knows everything on what functionality it offers and hence should also have complete control over the code it contains.
+The service knows everything about the functionality it offers and hence should also have complete control over the code it contains.

 6. Service Statelessness

 Ideally, services should be stateless.
-This means that services should not withhold information from one state to the other.
-This would need to be done from either the client application.
-An example can be an order placed on a shopping site.
-Now you can have a web service which gives you the price of a particular item.
-But if the items are added to a shopping cart and the web page navigates to the page where you do the payment, the responsibility of the price of the item to be transferred to the payment page should not be done by the web service.
-Instead, it needs to be done by the web application.
+This means that services should not withhold information from one state to another.
+This is the responsibility of the client application.
+For example, consider an order placed on a shopping site.
+A web service may return the price of a particular item, but if items are added to a shopping cart and the web page navigates to the payment screen, the responsibility of transferring the price to the payment page should not fall on the web service.
+Instead, it must be handled by the web application.

 7. Service Discoverability

-Services can be discovered (usually in a service registry).
-We have already seen this in the concept of the UDDI, which performs a registry which can hold information about the web service.
+Services can be discovered, usually through a service registry.
+We have already seen this in the concept of UDDI, which acts as a registry that stores information about the web service, making it easy for consumers to locate and use it.

 8. Service Composability

-Services break big problems into little problems.
-One should never embed all functionality of an application into one single service but instead, break the service down into modules each with a separate business functionality.
+Services break big problems into smaller problems.
+One should never embed all functionality of an application into one single service but instead break the service down into modules, each with a separate business functionality.

 9. Service Interoperability